i18next/i18next-gitbook/overview/introduction.md

 Most frameworks leave it to you how translations are being loaded.
 You are responsible to detect the user language, to load the translations and push them into the framework.

-i18next takes care of these issue for you.
+i18next takes care of these issues for you.
 We provide you with plugins to:

 * detect the user language
 * load the translations